 - 1 teaspoon grated beeswax

-Lightly oil a wooden laundry rack or two wood spoons securely taped to your work surface.
-Cover the floor with newspaper or parchment paper.
+Lightly oil a wooden laundry rack or two wooden spoons, securely taped side by side to your work surface with handles extending.
+Cover the floor generously with newspaper.

 In a small saucepan, combine the sugar and the corn syrup.
-Bring the mixture to a boil, and clip on a candy thermometer.
-Boil the mixture until it turns a pale amber color; the thermometer should read 265 degrees.
+Bring the mixture to a boil, and clip a candy thermometer (see the Guide) onto the pan.
+Boil the mixture until it turns a pale amber color and the candy thermometer reads 320 degrees, about 6 minutes.
 Remove from heat, and let cool for 2 minutes.
 Stir in the beeswax.

-Cool the mixture, stirring occasionally, until it reaches 150 degrees.
-Stand on a step stool so you are about two feet above your work surface.
-Using a cut whisk or two forks, side by side, wave the sugar back and forth over the drying rack, allowing the strands to fall in long, thin threads.
-Wrap the strands around the croquembouche as soon as possible.
+Cool the mixture, stirring occasionally, until it reaches 250 degrees.
+Stand on a step stool so you are about 2 feet above your work surface.
+Dip a cut whisk or 2 forks, held side by side, into syrup; wave the sugar back and forth over the drying rack, allowing the strands to fall in long, thin threads.
+Let stand until cooled slightly and strands have set.
+Wrap the strands around the floating island within half an hour.